 From 2011-18, I was a member of the Reformed Institute of Metropolitan Washington, which specializes in adult Christian education through classes and retreats.

-I currently serve on the board for The Fellowship Community.
+I was honored to serve for seven years on the board of The Fellowship Community.

-The title of this blog comes from 1 Corinthians 3:10-15 where Paul speaks about building our life together on Jesus Christ, the one foundation that will last – that will stand – when it is tested by “fire”.
-And this site is meant to encourage and equip you to do just that: Build your life on the Rock – Jesus Christ!
+The title of this blog is from 1 Corinthians 3:10-15 where Paul speaks about building our life together on Jesus Christ, the one foundation that will last – that will stand – when it is tested by “fire”.